barakush84/CyeraHomeAssignment/README.md

 Requirements
 ------------
 - Python 3.11 recommended.
-- Git and a terminal on Windows.
+- Git and a command-line terminal.
-- Install dependencies:
-  - `pip install -r requirements.txt`
+- Kafka server running on `localhost:9092`.

 Run tests
 -------------------